cztomczak/phpdesktop/README.md

 when using PHP Desktop, as it is running an internal web server and serving pages through CGI.
 So when PHP script ends execution PHP-CGI process is killed and all memory is always freed.

-Lots of other useful information can be found on the KnowledgeBase wiki page and on the [PHP Desktop Forum](http://groups.google.com/group/phpdesktop).
+Lots of other useful information can be found on the [Knowledge Base](../../wiki/Knowledge-Base) wiki page and on the [PHP Desktop Forum](http://groups.google.com/group/phpdesktop).

 ## Downloads ##